jackiehjm/stx-docs/doc/source/datanet/managing-ip-address-pools-using-the-cli.rst

 Manage IP Address Pools Using the CLI
 =====================================

-You can create and manage address pools using the CLI:
+You can create and manage address pools using the |CLI|:

 .. contents::
    :local:
    :depth: 1

+.. rubric:: |context|

+For more information about address pools, see :ref:`Using IP Address Pools for Data Interfaces <using-ip-address-pools-for-data-interfaces>`.

 .. rubric:: |prereq|

-To make interface changes, you must lock the worker node first.
+To make interface changes, you must lock the compute node first.

 .. _managing-ip-address-pools-using-the-cli-section-N1003C-N1001F-N10001:

 ------------------------
-Creating an address pool
+Creating an Address pool
 ------------------------

 To create an address pool, use a command of the following form: